esa/pykep/doc/sphinx/examples/ex7.rst

 This example demonstrates the use of the :class:`pykep.trajopt.indirect_or2or` which represents, in cartesian coordinates, the TPBVP problem resulting from applying Pontryagin maximum principle to the dynamics of a mass varying spacecraft.
-Since the starting and final randezvous conditions are not enforced, the corresponding transversality conditions will be activated.
+Since the starting and final rendezvous conditions are not enforced, the corresponding transversality conditions will be activated.

 The example solves the quadratic control case, which can be easily be continued by homotopy to the mass optimal solution.